top of page

 What I Learned

-I’ve learned that a strong campaign framework needs room to evolve.
-The original logo was revised after year one for legibility, and our messaging continues to adapt in response to feedback from city partners, community members, and now survey data.
+A strong campaign framework needs room to evolve.
+The original logo was revised after year one for legibility, and messaging continued to adapt in response to feedback from city partners and community members.

 Takeaways